andrewisoko/Reed-Automated-JobAssistant/README.md

 ## Instructions

-* It is required to have a reed.co.uk account with at least an job application sent.
+* It is required to have a reed.co.uk account with at least a job application sent.

 * Python is required to run the program https://wiki.python.org/moin/BeginnersGuide/Download